chawlapalak/DPS909_Open_Source/README.md

     url-inspector -v or -V or --version
 * Network code is optimized to only request headers instead of full bodies
 * Additional support is available for timeouts
+* It displays URLs according to the flags specified
+    * All URLs are displayed when --all is specified
+    * Bad URLs are displayed when --bad is specified
+    * Good URLs are displayed when --good is specified